What is the Youth + Senior Connections Program?

 How are community partners matched?

 Partnerships start by a request from an organization.
 Typically the senior-focused organization requests student volunteers to assist seniors.
 Through the Youth + Senior Connections Program we reach out to local school districts in your area to find a student volunteer partnership.
-Once a community partner is found, we meet with both organizations to help establish best practices.
-After the connection is made, the senior organization will work directly with the contact person at the school district to schedule volunteers.
+Once a community partner is found, we work to prepare students, establish best practices, and help set the schedule of meetings with both organizations.

 What is the role of the student volunteers?

 Although the students’ main role is to serve as a technology mentor using the Write My LifeBook platform, they provide so much more to the seniors.
 They provide a listening ear as seniors recount their life experiences as well as an opportunity for a genuine social interaction with the younger generation.
-As students lend their technology know-how, they are mentored through the wisdom that is shared by the seniors as they recount life memories.
+As students share their technology know-how, they are mentored by the wisdom of seniors recounting their life memories.

 Who writes and prints the seniors’ books?